-At binaryoptions.co.uk, we try to provide a full suite of services and information to anyone looking to get involved in binary options trading.
+At binaryoptions.co.uk, we try to provide: A full suite of services and information to anyone looking to get involved in binary options trading.
 Trading binary options is a unique investment tool.
 It offers a relatively simple method of profiting from price movement in the majority of major asset classes.
-It is a growing area of trading in the UK, and that is one of the reasons why we are aiming to provide the definitive guide to binary options trading in the UK.
+It is a growing area of trading in the UK, and that is one of the reasons why we are aiming to provide the definitive guide to binary trading in the UK.
 Get in touch here.

 Although binary options trading is a growing form of investment, it remains a relatively unknown product.
 Over time, this is likely to change.
 As digital options (as they are also known) offer a very simple investment, where risk and reward is very clear at the outset.

-A binary trade is a simple ‘yes or no’ proposition.
+A binary trade is a simple ‘yes or no’ outcome.
 For example, will a particular stock price rise in value?
 Or will an exchange rate finish lower?
 The up/down or yes/no outcome defines the ‘binary’ element.
 The only question beyond that is over what time scale the binary option is set for.
 It might be as short as 30 seconds, it might be a month, a year – or anywhere in between.

-So binary options offer a simple trading mechanism, but they are also high risk / high reward.
+So binary options offer a simple trading choice, but they are also high risk / high reward.

 If the trader is correct, they will see a return on their investment of somewhere between 70% and 95%, paid as soon as the option period has settled – perhaps within just a few minutes.
 If the market moves against them, they lose their full investment.
 There is however, no leveraged exposure with a binary trade, so the risk and reward ratio is also simple to manage.